 Puerto Plata has a decent beach as well.
 Calm waters, a long stretch of golden sand, a very calm atmosphere and if you leave Playa Dorada eastward, you enter a particularly pristine part of the beach without any people or buildings – nature at its best.
 Still, Puerto Plata cannot compete with Punta Canas beaches, there is hardly anyone arguing about that.
 The only advantage Puerto Plata might have beach-wise is that it is a lot less populated – the hundreds of people strolling up and down the beach in Punta Cana you won’t find in Puerto Plata.

-Which beach is the best: Punta Cana or Puerto Plata?
+Which beach is the best: Puerto Plata or Punta Cana?

-Hardly any category is as easy to determine as the question of the beach.
+Hardly any category in the battle of Puerto Plata vs. Punta Cana is as easy to determine as the question of the beach.
 The long beaches in Punta Cana are clearly better than the ones in Puerto Plata.
+Still, have a look at the Dominican Republics beaches to find out more.

 Preliminary score: Punta Cana vs. Puerto Plata 3.5-1.5